 FlightCare was founded in 1987 and is a growing air medical provider located in Saginaw, MI.
 FlightCare safely transports critically ill and injured patients throughout the lower peninsula of Michigan, primarily in eastern northern Michigan, central Michigan and the thumb.
-We transport adult, pediatric and geriatric patients with exceptions of women in active labor, neonates requiring an isolette, IABP and prisoners.
-Each mission includes a Pilot, Flight Nurse and Flight Paramedic.
+Each mission includes a Pilot, Flight Nurse, and Flight Paramedic.
 Our main priority is to provide every patient the best possible care in an environment devoted to safety.
-Since our inception, we have flown nearly 12,000 patients and still remain a strong tenured flight crew.
+Since our inception, we have flown thousands of patients and still remain a strong tenured flight crew.
 Currently, FlightCare is owned and operated by Med-Trans Corporation in Lewisville, TX and is a collaboration with Ascension St. Mary’s in Saginaw, MI.

 FlightCare provides safe, rapid, high quality air transportation for critically ill and injured adult and pediatric patients within the Lower Peninsula of the state of Michigan in a professional and compassionate manner.